Carlyle IPO raises unimpressive $671 million

 Carlyle founders William Conway, Daniel D'Aniello and David Rubenstein have recruited 21 banks to help market the IPO to investors.
 J.P.
 Morgan Chase & Co (JPM.N), Citigroup Inc (C.N), Credit Suisse Group AG CSGN.VX and Bank of America Merrill Lynch (BAC.N) are among the underwriters of the IPO.

-(Reporting by Greg Roumeliotis and Olivia Oran in New York; editing by Gerald E. McCormick, Lisa Von Ahn, Gary Hill, Andre Grenon and M.D.
-Golan)
+(Reporting by Greg Roumeliotis in New York; additional reporting by Olivia Oran; editing by Gerald E. McCormick, Lisa Von Ahn, Gary Hill and Andre Grenon)